linode/docs/docs/products/storage/block-storage/guides/manage-volumes/index.md

 What is block storage?
 Block Storage is a scalable, high-speed, and fault tolerant network storage service used to add additional storage capacity to a Linode Compute Instance.

-The Block Storage cloud service allows you to create Volumes, which can be attached to Compute Instances and used to easily store your data.
+The Block Storage cloud service lets you create Volumes, which can be attached to Compute Instances and used to easily store your data.
 This guide covers how to view, add, manage, and delete Block Storage Volumes.

 ## View Volumes